Finding a job with a new employer Your rights during redundancy

 Robyn has been selected for redundancy.
 Their normal pay is £500 for a 5-day working week.

-They take 5 days off to apply for new jobs during their notice period.
+They take 5 days off to apply for new jobs during their 12-week notice period.

-Robyn is paid £200 for this time off.
-This is 40% of their weekly pay.
+Robyn is paid £200 for this time off, the equivalent of 2 days.
+This is 40% of a week's pay for Robyn, which is the statutory limit.

 Organisations that can help